-Members of the Rural Sociological Society who received their Ph.D. on or after January 1, 2008 are eligible to apply for RSS Early Career Research awards.
+Members of the Rural Sociological Society who received their Ph.D. in the last five years preceding the award date are eligible to apply for RSS Early Career Research awards.
 The Early Career Research awards have previously been made for up to \$5,000.
 Because the size of these awards is modest, proposals will generally involve small-scale projects that will enhance opportunities for scholars to pursue expanded research efforts in the future.

-Submission Guidelines for Endowment Awards Competitions
+Submission Guidelines for the Thesis, Dissertation, and Early Career Endowment Awards Competitions

 The deadline for submission of proposals and required supporting materials is <insert Day, Date, Year here>.
 Proposals received after that date will neither be reviewed nor considered for funding.
-All proposals must be submitted electronically and in Adobe Acrobat .pdf format to "Name (Masters, PhD, or Early Career) of Endowment Awards Subcommittee " <insert Chair email here>), Chair of the Endowment Awards Subcommittee.
-(Nominees who are unable to meet these submission requirements and/or who cannot save their files in .pdf format should contact <insert Name of Chair here> at <insert phone number here> or at the email listed above at least two weeks in advance of the due date so that alternative arrangements for submission can be made.)
+All proposals must be submitted electronically and in Adobe Acrobat pdf format to "Name (Master's, PhD, or Early Career) of Endowment Awards Subcommittee" <insert Chair email here>), Chair of the Endowment Awards Subcommittee.

-Submission Deadline: Third Monday in February
+Submission Deadline: Third Monday in September

-Notification Date: April 15
+Notification Date: Second Monday in December